Cup in the Shape of the Head of an African Man

 Page, Jutta-Annette, The Art of Glass: Toledo Museum of Art, Toledo, Ohio, Toledo Museum of Art, 2006, p.
 40, fig. 13A, repr. (col.) p.
 41.

-Exhibition HistoryNew York, The Metropolitan Museum of Art (while in Curtis Collection, per Richter 1914).Second half of the first century CE
+Exhibition HistoryNew York, The Metropolitan Museum of Art (while in Curtis Collection, per Richter 1914).First half of the 1st century

 Workshop of the Floating Handles